Interested in how window functions work? Scroll down to see our SQL window function example with definitive explanations!

 Here are the results of that query:

 In the next example, we will add a new column that shows how much time has elapsed from the train’s first stop to the current station.
 We will call it “elapsed travel time”.
 The MIN window function will obtain the trip’s start time and we will subtract the current station time.
 Here’s the next SQL window function example

 SELECT train_id, station, time as "station_time", time - min(time) OVER (PARTITION BY train_id ORDER BY time) AS elapsed_travel_time, lead(time) OVER (PARTITION BY train_id ORDER BY time) - time AS time_to_next_station FROM train_schedule;

 Notice the new column in the result table:

 Window functions are not well-known aspects of SQL, but their power and flexibility make them very important.
 There are clauses (e.g.

 PARTITION BY and

 WINDOW FRAME) and topics that we didn’t cover in this article, but don’t let that stop you!
-You can learn more about SQL window functions using our blog and the Window Functions course in Vertabelo Academy.
+You can learn more and find other SQL window functions examples using our blog and the Window Functions course in Vertabelo Academy.
 Start today!